Eti-Umoh/Multi-tenant-Notes-API/README.md

 **Additions Made**
 - Email notification for new user credentials (via Mailjet)
 - Endpoint to retrieve all users of an organization
+- Access Control for "Create User" endpoint (Only Admins can create a new user)

 ## 🧠 Core Requirements Implemented